François Méthot

-François Méthot (born April 26, 1978) is a Canadian ice hockey coach and former player.
-He is the current head coach of the Rochester Jr. Americans of the North American Hockey League (NAHL).
-He was the Buffalo Sabres' third pick, 54th overall, in the 1996 NHL Entry Draft from the Shawinigan Cataractes, but only ever played exhibition games in the NHL.
+François Méthot (born April 26, 1978) is a former professional ice hockey player.
+He is the current head coach for the Boston Fleet of the Professional Women's Hockey League (PWHL).
+He was the Buffalo Sabres' third pick, 54th overall, in the 1996 NHL entry draft from the Shawinigan Cataractes, but only ever played exhibition games in the NHL.

+Playing career

 Born in Montreal, Quebec, he played five seasons with the Rochester Americans and one with the Portland Pirates, both of the American Hockey League, before moving to Germany.
 He played one season each for the Augsburger Panther and the Nürnberg Ice Tigers before going to Mannheim.

 On May 24, 2011, Methot left Mannheim after five seasons and signed a one-year contract with fellow DEL team, Krefeld Pinguine.

+Coaching career

+On June 2, 2026, Methot was announced as the new head coach for the Boston Fleet.